Skip to Main Content

 ALA Representative to ACRL

-The 2020-2021 ALA BARC and ALA Executive Board representative to ACRL is ALA Treasurer Maggie Farrell.
+The 2024-2025 ALA BARC liaison is TBD.
+The 2024-2025 ALA Executive Board representative to ACRL is ALA Executive Board member Steven Yates.

 ACRL Representative to BARC & PBA